Kinto/kinto.js/docs/api.md

 ## Authentication

-Authenticating against a Kinto server can be achieved in [two main ways](http://kinto.readthedocs.org/en/latest/api/cliquet/authentication.html):
+Authenticating against a Kinto server can be achieved by adding an `Authorization` header to the request.

-- Using Basic Auth
-- Using an OAuth Bearer Token (eg. Firefox Account)
+By default Kinto server supports Basic Auth authentication, but others mechanisms can be activated such as OAuth (eg. [Firefox Account](https://accounts.firefox.com/))

 ### Using Basic Auth